-With anticipated growth in the number of vaccination providers (mainly by enrolling more pharmacies and the RFP-funded providers) and increased vaccinations per week by existing providers, PDPH estimates that by the end of April, the entire group of providers in Philadelphia will be able to deliver approximately 120,000 doses per week, which matches the estimated number of doses allocated by the federal government to the city.
-Depending on vaccine availability and demand, additional capacity may be needed by pharmacies, large clinics, and other providers in May.
+With anticipated growth in the number of vaccination providers (mainly by enrolling more pharmacies and the RFP-funded providers) and increased vaccinations per week by existing providers, PDPH estimates that by the end of April, the entire group of providers in Philadelphia will be able to deliver approximately a peak of 161,000 doses per week.
+This estimate includes the continued operation of the federally-supported Type 1 site (CCVC), as well as other potential sites to be added.
+Depending on vaccine availability and demand, additional capacity may be needed by pharmacies, large clinics, and other providers in May, however, estimated doses administered per week is expected to decrease when the Type 1 site concludes operations.